-Google+ business pages (formerly known as Google Places) is an essential piece of online presence for any real estate professional.
+Google My Business (formerly known as Google+ business pages) is an essential piece of online presence for any real estate professional.
 It affects how you appear on Google results, as well as how often you appear.
 This directly correlates to your website visits.
 It also affects how easy you can be found from mobile devices.

 #1 – Higher chance of appearing on mobile & map search results